Palm oil rebounds to track Chicago soyoils, crude oil higher

-JAKARTA: Malaysian palm oil futures gained on Tuesday, snapping three consecutive sessions of losses, underpinned by strength in crude oil and Chicago soyoil, while a weaker ringgit also lent support.
+JAKARTA: Malaysian palm oil futures inched higher on Tuesday, snapping three consecutive sessions of losses, mirroring movement in crude oil and Chicago soyoil, but concern over high Malaysian palm oil stocks capped gains.

-The benchmark palm oil contract for June delivery on the Bursa Malaysia Derivatives Exchange rose 1.15% to 4,233 ringgit ($944.87) a metric ton by midday break.
+The benchmark palm oil contract for June delivery on the Bursa Malaysia Derivatives Exchange gained 2 ringgit or 0.05% to 4,187 ringgit ($932.72)a metric ton at closing.

-The contract regained some of the 7.35% of loss posted over the three previous sessions on fears of a widening global trade war.

-Palm oil mirrored the rebound in the energy market and US soyoil prices - oil prices rose more than 1%, and soyoil prices on the Chicago Board of Trade (CBOT) gained 0.90%.

-Stronger crude oil futures make palm a more attractive option for biodiesel feedstock.

-Palm oil also tracks price movements of rival edible oils as it competes for a share of the global vegetable oils market.

-However, palm oil “may struggle to stay upbeat on weak fundamental factors”, a Kuala Lumpur-based trader said, noting the expectation of a higher stock level in March.
+The contract rose as much as 2.27% early in the session, however palm oil “struggled to stay upbeat on weak fundamental factors,” a Kuala Lumpur-based trader said, noting the expectation of a higher stock level in March.

 Malaysia’s palm oil stocks likely rose for the first time in six months in March as production recovered, a Reuters survey showed on Friday, although global demand remains sluggish amid tariff concerns.